ccsf-math/data-science-coordinator-guide/_build/site/public/infrastructure-b237b7d9f9cfc8551d2d0f581a641234.md

    - Each item should be an issue in the repository where its source files live (private if needed).
    - Assign appropriate `Milestone`, `Module`, `Item`, `Released to Student GitHub`, and set `Status` to `Pending`.
    - Add an `Assignees` value if known.
-   - In the issue body, link to development, sample solution, and student versions and note changes needed before review.
+   - In the issue body, link to development, sample solution, and student versions (specify repo/branch/path) and note changes needed before review.

 ---